AndreasHennings/PersonaBot/README.md

 # PersonaBot
-## A management tool for creating and editing ChatGPT-based Chatbots
+## A management tool for ChatGPT-based Chatbots

 ![UI](/public/PersBotUI.png)

 ### About

-Easily create and configure Chatbots.
+Easily create and configure Chatbots based on ChatGPT.
+PersonaBot gives you easy access to all settings and features without having to touch the code.
 Get in contact with virtual people you need in your life!

 Here are some suggestions: